Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click on the newly created set *JoinSliceOutputSet1*
     - Click the *Clone* button at the top of the blade.
     - Enter in one of the names below and hit the *Deploy* button at the top of the blade:
-      - JoinSliceOutputSet2
-      - JoinSliceOutputSet3

       - ScoreSliceOutputSet1
-      - ScoreSliceOutputSet2
-      - ScoreSliceOutputSet3

       - ForPBISliceOutputSet1

-      - ForPBISliceOutputSet2
-      - ForPBISliceOutputSet3
+      - name
-   - When finished you will have a total of 10 datasets.
+   - When finished you will have a total of 4 datasets.

 ### Azure Data Factory Pipeline
   With the services and datasets in place it is time to set up a pipeline that will process the data.
 Again, because we want to process every 5 minutes, and the shortest